 The first post, entitled What Does My Name Mean? looks at the different ways that people get their given name.
 Also, included in this post are useful guides to help you find the meaning behind your name.

 The second post, What Does Your Surname Mean? discusses four different ways that your surname may have originated from.

 I have also added a top 10 of the most common surnames that can be found in the Western world.

 - Baptism Name

 - Using Surnames as a Given Name

 - Virtuous Names

-If your ancestor was baptised then please take care when looking for records regarding him or her.
-My second great grandmother was called Mary Jane, but her baptism name was Vickey Ann.
+If your ancestor was baptized then please take care when looking for records regarding him or her.
+My second great-grandmother was called Mary Jane, but her baptism name was Vickey Ann.

 So, it is well worth checking if records do exist for your ancestor under their baptism name.